How-To Guide

 Does DriveVault copy or upload my files?

-No. Scanning is read-only and local.
+No. Scanning is read-only and completely local.
 DriveVault stores a catalog (plus optional thumbnails) on your Mac.
+Nothing is uploaded anywhere.

 What if thumbnails don't appear?

 For certain RAW/video formats, macOS may need codecs to generate thumbnails.
-You’ll still get names, paths, and metadata; thumbnails populate as supported.
+You'll still get names, paths, and metadata—thumbnails populate as supported formats are detected.

 How many files can it handle?

-DriveVault is designed for large libraries and background scanning.
-If you hit an edge case, report it via our Bugs board.
+DriveVault is designed for large libraries and uses background scanning for optimal performance.
+If you hit an edge case, report it via our Bug Reports board.

 Stop plugging in every drive just to find one file.